 Flight Operations Manager Salary

-The average salary for a Flight Operations Manager is $65,000 per year.
-Experience has a moderate effect on income for this job.
+The average salary for a Flight Operations Manager is $68,400 per year.
+Experience strongly influences income for this job.

 Job Description for Flight Operations Manager